mmhdbw/webminal-tutorials/Lesson1.md

 	./dir2/dir3/dir4:

 The "-R" is a command argument or parameter.
 For the command "ls" it stands for recursive.

-Now that we have created a new directories and listed them,lets move into a new directory.
+Now that we have created new directories and listed them, lets move into a new directory.
 Type the command:

 	cd dir2